Grenadingue/htest/htest-server/source/documentation/API.md

 Application Programming Interface

 ## Description
-This file intents to cover the entire description of the `htest-server` API
+This file intends to cover the entire description of the `htest-server` API

 *__Note__: See `API_example.md` for details about API documentation*